-- A haphazardly selected sample of 11 purchase orders with cumulative expenditures exceeding the \$10,000 procurement threshold per the BAM (this is the lowest threshold that requires competitive purchasing). - A haphazardly selected sample of five vendors with multiple purchase orders. - A haphazardly selected sample of six vendors with multiple purchase orders which cumulatively exceeded the \$10,000 minimum procurement threshold. - There were no procurement card purchases exceeding the \$10,000 minimum procurement threshold; therefore, a sample was not selected. - There were no single-payment supplier purchases made by the District that exceeded \$10,000 minimum procurement threshold; therefore, a sample was not selected.
+- A haphazardly selected sample of four purchase orders with cumulative expenditures exceeding the \$10,000 procurement threshold per the BAM (this is the lowest threshold that requires competitive purchasing). - A judgmentally selected sample of four vendors with multiple purchase orders. - There were no vendors with direct claim payments, cumulatively, exceeding the \$10,000 procurement threshold; therefore, a sample was not selected. - There were no procurement card purchases exceeding the \$10,000 procurement threshold; therefore, a sample was not selected. - There were no single-payment supplier purchases made by the District that exceeded the \$10,000 procurement threshold; therefore, a sample was not selected.

-We examined documentation for each of the transactions selected and determined that internal controls operated effectively and that the District complied with both State and District procurement requirements.
+We examined documentation for each of the transactions selected and determined that internal controls operated effectively and that the District complied with both State and District procurement requirements except in the cases of two vendors with multiple purchase orders.
+Refer to Finding Number 1 in the Schedule of Findings and Recommendations for details of the deficiencies identified and related recommendations.